 Address: 800 Riverview Dr, Winona, MN 55987

-The Minnesota Marine Art Museum located in Winona is a great place to visit when driving through the southern border city or even makes for a great day trip from Minneapolis.
-The museum features local and regional artists and you’ll find things like handmade jewelry, pottery of all kinds, oil paintings, and wood carvings.
+The Minnesota Marine Art Museum in Winona is a great place to visit when driving through the southern border city or even makes for a great day trip from Minneapolis.
+The museum features local and regional artists, including handmade jewelry, pottery, oil paintings, and wood carvings.

 The Minnesota Marine Art Museum is a must-visit, especially if you appreciate art.
 You can also take in breathtaking views of the Mississippi River from their museum overlooking the Mississippi Riverfront.